Copyright (c) 2025 Sigrun May,

 matrix ``x`` by horizontal concatenation in the following order::

-x = [x_informative | x_clusters | x_noise]
+x = [x_standalone_informative | x_clusters | x_standalone_noise]

 where

-* ``x_informative`` contains **only free informative features**
+* ``x_standalone_informative`` contains only standalone informative features,

-* ``x_clusters`` contains, for each :class:`CorrClusterConfig`,
+* ``x_clusters`` contains, for each :class:`CorrClusterConfig`, the block's

-* ``x_noise`` contains **only independent/free noise features**
+* ``x_standalone_noise`` contains only standalone noise features.

 Args: